 Category 1 projects will be structured in a two-phase approach, with Phase 1 focusing on system design and techno-economic as well as life-cycle analysis (TEA and LCA), and Phase 2 consisting of building, deploying and testing a pilot-scale system to demonstrate key performance metrics.
 The initial period of performance for Category 1 awards will be for Phase 1 and will not exceed 12 months.
 Upon successful completion of Phase 1 and subject to the availability of appropriated funds, only the most promising projects will be selected for a Phase 2 award, which can run up to an additional 3 years.
+All Category 1 submissions must include budgets and task descriptions that cover both Phase 1 and Phase 2 - Phase 1 in detail and a clear outline of Phase 2.

-CATEGORY 2: Design & Experimental Deployment of Advanced Component Technologies
+CATEGORY 2: Design & Experimental Deployment of Advanced Component Technologies the energy requirement of the system.

-ARPA-E is also interested in new or improved components to significantly improve performance and reduce costs within today's standard approaches to cultivation and harvesting of macroalgal biomass, e.g. anchored long line cultivation systems.
-This category seeks technologies that can significantly reduce the overall capital and/or operating cost as well as the energy requirement of the system.
 ARPA-E is most interested in enabling advances of components with the highest impact on cost and/or energy efficiency, including low energy harvesting and handling technologies, cultivation system components such as lines and anchors, as well as increased productivity of macroalgae hatcheries, specifically for red algae species, which currently face more productivity challenges than do brown algae.
 Technology for automation of any of these operations is of particular interest.
 In addition, ARPA-E is interested in innovations that allow these existing systems to be economically deployed over significantly larger and more remote areas, e.g. by enabling the systems to move from relatively protected bays to more exposed stretches of ocean.